 The Regular Cost for three-week project session is 3999 EUR/ approx. 3599 USD

 Reimbursement Transfer Options:

-New Bulgarian University grants 9 ECTS credits for attending the three-week session.
-Transcripts of Records (ToR) are available upon request for an additional fee paid to the university.
-For details: Regulations for obtaining Transcripts of Records.
+New Bulgarian University grants 9 ECTS credit units for attending the field school.
+Transcripts of Records (ToR) are available upon request for an additional tuition fee of 600 EUR for EU students and 900 EUR for Non-EU students.

 Participants in the field school who do not need academic credit units are not expected to pay for them.